AuditOps/auditops-sdk/docs/general/faqs.md

 # Frequently Asked Questions (FAQs)

 ### Who is AuditOps?
-[AuditOps.io](https://auditops.io) is a cyber security company that performs in-depth vendor security reviews.
-We help companies answer one question: **Are my vendors secure?**
+[AuditOps.io](https://auditops.io) is a cyber security company that performs continuous monitoring and in-depth vendor security reviews.

 ### What is the AuditOps-SDK?
 An open-source Python library that proves cloud tools (ex.
-AWS) are following security best practices.
+AWS, GitHub, and Google Workspace) are following security best practices.
 It does this by:
 * Automatically collecting evidence
 * Performing testing (ex.
 MFA, key rotation, encryption, etc)
 * Building transparent audit reports